 For three years, in the late 1980s, Jon Ronson was the keyboard player with the Frank Sidebottom Oh Blimey Big Band.
 Frank wore a big papier-mâché head - nobody outside his inner circle knew his true identity - and the act involved doing oompah versions of pop classics, such as 'I Should Be So Lucky' and 'Radio Ga Ga'.
 Those were Frank's zenith years.
 Together they toured the United Kingdom, playing to sell-out crowds in small-to-medium-sized venues.
 They rode high.
 And then it all went wrong . . .

-Twenty-five years later and Jon has co-written a movie, Frank, inspired by his time in this great and bizarre band.
-Frank premiered at the Sundance Film Festival and won many prizes, including Best Screenplay (for Jon Ronson and Peter Straughan) at the 2014 British Independent Film Awards; it starred Michael Fassbender, Maggie Gyllenhaal and Domhnall Gleeson, and was directed by Lenny Abrahamson.
+Twenty-five years later and Jon has co-written a movie, Frank, inspired by his time in this wonderful, bizarre band.
+Frank is set for release in 2014, starring Michael Fassbender, Maggie Gyllenhaal, and Domhnall Gleeson and directed by Lenny Abrahamson.

 This book tells the true story behind the fictionalized movie.
 It is part funny memoir, part tribute to outsider artists too wonderfully strange to ever make it in the mainstream and part movie diary.